-Building on FDN 1100, this course emphasizes the relationship between student success and institutional culture and philosophy as it pertains to "The Northwood Idea."
+This course emphasizes the relationship between student success and institutional culture and philosophy as it pertains to "The Northwood Idea."
 An introduction to the role of government, individual freedom and responsibility, property rights, and the free-enterprise system of capitalism.

-Prerequisite: FDN 1100 or 15 credit hours completed
+Prerequisite: FDN 1100 or FDN 2500